SMA Dissertation Award

 The SMA Dissertation Award will be publicly announced during the SMA awards ceremony, held during the annual AAA meeting.
 The winner will receive a $500 cash award.

 The SMA Dissertation Award Committee strongly encourages submission of nominations for the competition.
 Submissions must be dissertations approved, accepted, and filed as the final version with the candidate’s university within nomination deadline period.
 For the next nomination period, dissertations submitted to the university between the period of July 1, 2015 – July 1, 2017 will be considered.

 Submissions: In order to be a candidate for the SMA Dissertation award, students need not have received their PhD degrees in a department of anthropology, nor in a North American university.
-Students should submit a PDF of their final, defended and accepted dissertation to the Committee Chair, Jonathan Stillo, on or before the final date.
-In addition, candidates will need two letters of nomination one from the student’s advisor and the other from a dissertation committee member.
+Students should submit a PDF of their final, defended and accepted dissertation, accompanied by two letters of nomination: one from the student’s advisor and the other from a dissertation committee member (or comparable faculty member familiar with the work).
 These letters must state why the dissertation contributes to the field of medical anthropology.
 The candidate’s dissertation advisor should attest that the submitted dissertation is the version accepted by the dissertation committee.
-All materials should be sent to SMA Dissertation Award Committee Chair (Erin Finley, firstname.lastname@example.org), along with a list of the student’s dissertation committee members to avoid conflicts of interest during the reviewing process.
+All materials should be sent to SMA Dissertation Award Committee Chair (Erin Finley, email@example.com), along with a list of the student’s dissertation committee members to avoid conflicts of interest during the reviewing process.